internetarchive/openlibrary/docs/working.rst

 This starts all the OL services using `supervisord <http://supervisord.org/>`_.

-The supervisor config files are in :file:`conf/supervisor`.
+The supervisor config file is in :file:`conf/services.ini`.

 Once the services are started, Open Library dev instance will be available at: